We discuss the pandemic’s lasting legacy on the energy sector.

 Against this background, companies in the energy sector with solid ESG (environmental, social and governance) credentials have performed extremely well, partly because of a limited supply of ‘quality’ names in the area.
 But this new emphasis on ‘greener’ energy could also be brewing its own structural problems.

 Valuation measures have already begun to compress, as an influx of ESG-focused money chases the same limited number of opportunities.
 This, in turn, heightens the risk of companies destroying value as returns for investments face downward pressure, creating issues of distress further down the road when merchant risk increases.
 The energy sector has been marred many times by investment bubbles, and we are starting to see similarities between this and the 2000s-2014 oil super-cycle.
 But we probably have significant time before some of these worst fears manifest.

-I suspect the green energy excitement has blinded the market to some challenging realities of an energy system that is overwhelming hydrocarbon-based, and the influx of ESG money has certainly made it harder to uncover value.
+We suspect the green energy excitement has blinded the market to some challenging realities of an energy system that is overwhelming hydrocarbon-based, and the influx of ESG money has certainly made it harder to uncover value.
 But this is where deeper knowledge of company strategies and their product suite really aids analysis.
-We are moving towards a more intricate energy system, and complexity and uncertainty create opportunity.
+We are moving towards a more intricate energy system, and we believe complexity and uncertainty create opportunity.

 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice.